fukurou3/tasukukakumei/README.md

 ### Google Calendar integration

-To display events from Google Calendar, set the environment variable `EXPO_PUBLIC_GOOGLE_CALENDAR_ICS_URL` to the public iCalendar URL of the calendar.
+Events are now synced using the Google Calendar API.
+Set `EXPO_PUBLIC_GOOGLE_CLIENT_ID` to your OAuth client ID.
+The app performs background synchronization using a headless task and caches events in a native SQLite database.
+Only changes since the last sync are fetched by utilizing the API sync token mechanism.
 When `Googleカレンダー連携` is enabled in the settings screen, events for the selected day will appear above the task list.

 ## Get a fresh project